 Freshservice is an IT service management (ITSM) in the cloud.
 It hosts a number of incident management capabilities that can integrate with other ITSM processes such as problem, change, release, and asset management.
 Open tickets through a number of channels like email, support portal, chat, and so on.
 Your company’s IT department can then automate ticket assignments and can issue canned responses.

-Price: Start a free 21 day trial and afterwards, choose from four monthly plans that Freshservice offers.
-Their four pricing plans include: $29/month, $59/month, and there are two $99/month plans – for large teams and enterprises.
+Price: Start a free 21-day trial and afterward, choose from four monthly plans that Freshservice offers.
+Their four pricing plans include $29/month, $59/month, and there are two $99/month plans – for large teams and enterprises.

 Customize this incident management software to suit your company’s look and feel.
 Easily implement to get dashboard metrics & charts, a web portal, Incident Reports, loss runs, and more.
 You can also offer modules to track events, incidents, contracts, insurance, claims, injuries, payroll data, and assets.

 Price: Chat with a customer service representative to find out what the monthly or yearly costs are.